dendronhq/dendron-site/vault/careers.what-we-run-on.md

 ## Infra
 - our infrastructure consists of serverless technologies built on top of AWS
-- we build on top of GitHub actions
+- we build on top of GitHub Actions

 ## Operations
 - we use [sentry](https://sentry.io/for/javascript/) for error reporting